 From iconic portraits of celebrities to appropriated Renaissance masterpieces, Warhol flirted with styles and symbolism from Eastern and Western Catholic art history, carefully reframing them within the context of Pop.
 Through this process, the artist elevated kitsch and mundane images from mass media, and transformed them into sacred high art.

 Revelation will feature over 100 objects from the museum’s permanent collection, including archival materials, drawings, paintings, prints, and film.
 Rare source material and newly discovered items will provide an intimate look on Warhol’s creative process.
 Through both obscure works such as the “sunset” film commission from 1967, and late masterpieces like the pink Last Supper (1986) the exhibition will present a fresh perspective on the artist.

 Andy Warhol: Revelation is curated by José Carlos Diaz, chief curator at The Warhol.
 The exhibition includes a full-color catalogue with contributions from Diaz and Miranda Lash, curator of contemporary art at the Speed Art Museum.

-> Andy Warhol: Revelation is presented by Bank of America, and supported in part by an award from the National Endowment for the Arts, and the Fine Foundation.
+Andy Warhol: Revelation is presented by Bank of America, and supported in part by an award from the National Endowment for the Arts, with additional support from the Fine Foundation, and William A. Stevens.